Lemlist → Attio: outbound that actually shows up in the CRM

 1. 1

-Design the Attio lists that map to Lemlist campaigns - by ICP segment, by pain, by source, whatever you actually sequence by.
+Design the Attio lists that map to Lemlist campaigns — by ICP segment, by pain, by source, by company size.
+One list per campaign keeps the mapping clean.

 2. 2